risingwavelabs/risingwave/docs/mv-on-mv.md

 RisingWave supports creating a new materialized view (abbreviated as mview) based on the source and another mview, so users can split their data into multiple layers and use mviews' chains to connect them.

-In detail, we will support the creation of a materialized view whose source is some other mviews.
-Please note that there should not be a circular dependency on mviews.
+In detail, we will support the creation of a materialized view whose source is some other mviews. **Please note that there should not be a circular dependency on mviews**.

 ```sql
 create table t1 (*v1* int, deleted boolean);